 Digital technologies are changing the world of advertising.
-Increasingly, companies are using personal consumer data submitted via digital channels such as social media to develop more targeted advertising strategies, allowing them to market products and services more effectively.
+Increasingly, companies are using personal consumer data submitted via digital channels such as social media to develop more targeted advertising strategies.
+Therefore, this allows them to market products and services more effectively.
 With data-driven marketing becoming increasingly common, how easy is it to hide personal data online?

 Online marketing spend

 The Internet Advertising Bureau (IAB) and Pricewaterhouse Coopers (PwC) recently released UK online advertising spend figures for 2015 to 2016.
-According to the IAB and PwC, UK advertisers devoted a record £8.61bn to digital advertising in this period, rising by 16.4% on the previous year.
+According to the IAB and PwC, UK advertisers devoted a record £8.61bn to digital advertising in this period.
+This is a rise of 16.4% on the previous year.

 Increasing by 60.3% year-on-year, mobile accounted for the vast majority of digital ad spend expansion from 2015 to 2016.
 Mobile now comprises almost a third (30.5%) of all digital ad spend in the UK.
 Ad spend on video and social media grew by 50.7% and 45% respectively from 2015 to 2016.
 It is clear that increasingly, UK advertisers are utilising digital channels to market to consumers.

 Statistics quoted by Campaign Live sheds more light onto consumer attitudes to data marketing.
 Notably, figures from the IAB indicate that one in five British adults now uses ad blockers, with this number rising among younger consumers.
-Digital content agency Adjust Your Set polled 624 people in the 16 to 24 age bracket to determine how younger consumers react to data marketing.
+Digital content agency Adjust Your Set polled 624 people in the 16 to 24 age bracket.
+This was to determine how younger consumers react to data marketing.

-Over half (53%) said that creating a profile and logging into a site, which allows advertisers to access personal data, is inconvenient.
+Over half (53%) said creating a profile and logging into sites, which allows advertisers to access personal data, is inconvenient.
 Interestingly, almost all (91%) consumers questioned argued that if they provide personal data online, they should receive something in return.
 The rewards suggested by respondents ranged from a more personalised user experience (46%) to loyalty points (45%).

 When it came to data collection strategies, respondents expressed mixed feelings.
 These strategies include ‘re-targeting,’ where advertisers use personal consumer data to target the same item to the one person on multiple digital platforms.
 Talking about re-targeting, one respondent was quoted saying: “I would personally never click on [a retargeted ad].
 Even if I wanted to buy it, I would never go through that page because I find it to be a bit of an invasion and it’s a bit creepy.”